How to type the at sign (@) on PC and Mac: the ultimate guide and all the tricks

 What is the meaning and uses of the @ symbol?

-The at sign (@) is a universally recognized symbol, whose use extends far beyond email.
-Initially, the arroba emerged in Renaissance Europe as an abbreviation for the Latin preposition “ad” and was widely used in commercial contexts to indicate units of weight or quantity.
+The at sign (@) is a universally recognized symbol whose use extends far beyond email.
+Initially, the at sign emerged in Renaissance Europe as an abbreviation of the Latin preposition "ad" and was widely used in commercial contexts to indicate units of weight or quantity.

 Today, it stands out for: